lkopacz/a11y-with-lindsey/src/pages/accessible-styled-checkboxes/index.md

 }
 ```

-## Create a psuedo-element on the label
+## Create a pseudo-element on the label

-The first thing I want to do is make sure that I create a psuedo-element that can act in place of my block.
-What I'll do to achieve this is create a `::before` psuedo-element on the `<label>` element.
+The first thing I want to do is make sure that I create a pseudo-element that can act in place of my checkbox.
+What I'll do to achieve this is create a `::before` pseudo-element on the `<label>` element.
 Now it looks like this:

 ```
 input[type="checkbox"] + label::before {